-This plan outlines the processes for preventing and responding to student bullying in our school and reflects the Bullying: Preventing and Responding to Student Bullying in Schools Policy of the New South Wales Department of Education.
+This plan outlines the processes for preventing and responding to student bullying in our school and reflects the Bullying of Students: Prevention and Response in the Policy Library of the New South Wales Department of Education.
+The policy sets out the department's position on student bullying and the requirements for preventing and responding to student bullying, including online bullying, in NSW public schools and preschools.

-This plan was initially developed in 2015 in collaboration with staff and a P&C representative of the Kahibah Public School community.
-In 2018, parents and staff members were invited to review the current plan where they could provide written feedback over a two week period on its content either by dropping it off at the front office or by email to the school.
+This plan was reviewed in 2022 in collaboration with staff and a P&C representative of the Kahibah Public School Community.
+Parents/carers and staff members were invited to review the current plan where they could provide feedback over a two-week period.
 The Student Leaders were also consulted on key elements of the plan before it was updated.
-At the end of the two week consultation period, the plan was presented by the Principal, to the P&C. Implementation of the plan will continue with the plan evaluated on an ongoing basis and formally reviewed at least once every three years.
+At the end of the two-week period, the plan was presented by the Principal, to the P&C. Implementation of the plan will continue with the plan being evaluated on an ongoing basis and reviewed annually.